ravisharda/pravega-developer-resources/kubernetes-commands.md

 // We are asking to generate SSH keys that we can use to securely manage this cluster. az aks create -g $resourceGroup -n $clusterName --node-count 1 --generate-ssh-keys

 // Now we can use use kubectl command to explore it.
+To do so, first we have to install it. az aks install-cli

+// To configure kubectl to connect to your Kubernetes cluster, use the az aks get-credentials command.
+// This command downloads credentials and configures the Kubernetes CLI to use them. az aks get-credentials --resource-group $resourceGroup --name $clusterName

+// To verify the connection to your cluster, use the kubectl get command to return a list
+// of the cluster nodes.
+kubectl get nodes

 ```